-Science Achievement.
+Science Achievement and Growth.
 As described in section A.4.iv.e, points for this indicator are allocated to a school proportionate to the percent of students who score proficient on a science assessment.
+Also, points for this indicator are allocated to a school proportionate to the percent of students who demonstrate sufficient growth on statewide science assessments.
 The maximum number of total points possible for science achievement is 19, or 13 percent of the total points possible awarded for elementary and middle schools (grades 3-8) and 11 percent of the total points possible for high schools (grades 9-10).

 Science Growth.
-Points for this indicator are allocated to a school proportionate to the percent of students who demonstrate sufficient growth on statewide science assessments.
-The maximum number of total points possible for science growth is 18, or 11 percent of the total points possible awarded for elementary and middle schools (grades 3-8) and 8 percent of the total points possible for high schools (grades 9-10).
+Also, pPoints for this indicator are allocated to a school proportionate to the percent of students who demonstrate sufficient growth on statewide science assessments.
+The maximum number of total points possible for science growth is 189, or 121 percent of the total points possible awarded for elementary and middle schools (grades 3-8) and 11-8 percent of the total points possible for high schools (grades 9-10).
+Scienceachievement and growth combined account for 24 percent of the total points possible for elementary and middle schools and 22 percent of the total points possible for high schools.